llewelld/data-safe-haven/docs/source/management/allowlist.md

 ## Example allowlists

-Example allowlists for PyPi and CRAN can be generated using {typer}`dsh allowlist template`
+Example allowlists for PyPI and CRAN can be generated using {typer}`dsh allowlist template`

 ```{code} shell
 dsh allowlist template REPOSITORY_NAME